-5) Your spouse has deserted you (this will need to be for two years or more)
+5) Desertion – Your spouse has deserted you (this will need to be for two years or more)

 However, this is not always possible, especially if speed is of the essence and there are questions surrounding jurisdiction.

-If you are in any doubt about any element of the divorce process, it is highly recommended to seek legal advice from solicitors who are experienced in international divorces, such as Austin Kemp.
+If you are in any doubt about any element of the international divorce process, it is highly recommended to seek legal advice from experienced international divorce solicitors, such as Austin Kemp.

 The next step in the international divorce process is serving the petition.
 At this stage, the petition is sent to the respondent (this is usually done by the court, but not always).
 They will then need to fill in a form saying whether or not they are going to defend the divorce, before sending it back to the court.

-Normally, this is all the respondent has to do with regards to the divorce (there is usually more to do, however, with regards to children and finances), as the next parts of the process are undertaken by the petitioner (unless the respondent wishes to defend the divorce).
+Normally, this is all the respondent has to do when proceeding with the international divorce.
+Although, in regards to children and finances, there are usually more steps involved that are undertaken by the petitioner (unless the respondent wishes to defend the international divorce).

 You do not need to be there when the decree nisi is pronounced.

-It is at any time after this point that you can ask the court to make an binding order regarding your financial settlement.
-Although separate from the divorce process itself, this is a very important element.
-Ask us for more information about this.
+It is at any time after this point that you can ask the court to make a binding order regarding your financial settlement.
+Although separate from the international divorce process itself, this is a very important element.
+Ask us for more divorce advice and information about this.

-Some couples can come to an agreement about what their financial settlement will look like between themselves or with the help of solicitor-to-solicitor negotiations, for example, but others cannot come to an agreement and have to ask the courts to decide their settlement.
-This can often be the case with high net worth individuals with complex international assets and investments.
+Some couples can come to an agreement about what their financial settlement will look like between themselves or with the help of solicitor-to-solicitor negotiations, for example.
+But others cannot come to an agreement and have to ask the courts to decide their settlement.
+This can often be the case for high-net-worth individuals with complex international assets and investments.
 Find out more about our high net worth divorce and international divorce services.